 Man, we needed to hustle!
 We saw a train on Highway 12 heading south.

-And here’s where we travelled on this leg of the journey.
+And here’s where we traveled on this leg of the journey.

 That’s it for now… I’ll have more great photos for you next time as we zoomed along the highway.
 Next time, we get to Auntie’s!!